 The vice president for academic affairs and the Office of Academic Affairs oversees all operations of the academic division, providing administrative oversight, academic leadership, and external representation.
-The VPAA is assisted by the associate vice president for academic affairs, an assistant vice president for academic affairs, the dean of graduate studies, the dean of undergraduate and university studies, as well as the executive director of The Institute for Global Initiatives.
+The VPAA is assisted by the associate vice president for academic affairs, an assistant vice president for academic affairs, the dean of graduate studies, the dean of undergraduate studies and the university college, as well as the executive director of The Institute for Global Initiatives.

-Office of the Dean of Undergraduate and University Studies
+Office of the Dean of Undergraduate Studies and the University College

-The Office of the Dean of Undergraduate and University Studies provides university-wide administrative support and direction in matters involving undergraduate programs and undergraduate students as well as assistance and support to the academic vice president in a variety of university-wide curricular concerns and administrative activities.
+The Office of the Dean of Undergraduate and University College provides university-wide administrative support and direction in matters involving undergraduate programs and undergraduate students as well as assistance and support to the academic vice president in a variety of university-wide curricular concerns and administrative activities.
 The undergraduate dean provides leadership in undergraduate policies and processes, oversight of the undergraduate catalog & publications, appeals from college deans' decisions for undergraduate academic programs, decisions on transfer credit, decisions regarding substitutions for the general education curriculum, and decisions regarding advanced placement.
 Working closely with the Undergraduate Policies and Curriculum Committee, the dean of undergraduate and university studies provides support and guidance for new program development and course approvals.

 This office plays a key role in advancing interdisciplinary programs on campus.
 Working closely with the General Education Council, this office oversees the General Education program, the University PALS program connecting under served public school students with the university, and the Council on Undergraduate Academic Advising.
-The dean provides oversight and operations for University-wide programs housed in the Department of University Studies (e.g., Honors Program, KSU 1101, Senior Year Experience, English as a Second Language, Service Learning, Communities for Learning Success, and Learning Support Programs).
+Special programs, such as the American Democracy initiative and the Community Based Learning program.
+The dean provides oversight and operations for University-wide programs housed in the Department of University Studies (e.g., Honors Program, KSU 1101, KSU 1102, Sophomore Year Experience, Senior Year Experience, English as a Second Language, Service Learning, Communities for Learning Success, and Learning Support Programs).
 In addition, the dean heads the graduate and undergraduate scholarship committee for university-wide scholarships.